ibm-cloud-architecture/refarch-eda/README.md

 # Event Driven Reference Architecture

-The modern digital business works in real time, it informs interested parties of things of interest when they happen, it makes sense of and derives insight from an ever-growing number of event sources, it learns,  it predicts, it's intelligent, it is by nature Event Driven.
+The modern digital business works in real time; it informs interested parties of things of interest when they happen, it makes sense of, and derives insight from an ever-growing number of sources.
+It learns, predicts and is intelligent -- it is by nature Event Driven.

-For enterprise IT teams, this means embracing event driven as being foundational to the next generation of digital business applications.
-It will require IT teams to be able to design, develop, deploy and operate event driven solutions, in cloud native styles.
+Events are a way of capturing a statement of fact.
+Events occur in a continuous stream as things happen in the real and digital worlds.
+By taking advntage of this continous stream, applications can not only react in real time, but also reason about the future based upon what has happened in the past.

-While event driven architectures and reactive programming models are not new concepts, the move to Cloud Native architectures with Microservices, Container based workloads and "server-less" computing allow us to revisit event driven in this Cloud Native context.
-Indeed we could think of event driven as extending the Resilience, Agility and Scale characteristics of "Cloud Native" to also be Reactive and Responsive:
+For enterprise IT teams, embracing event driven development is foundational to the next generation of digital business applications.
+IT  teams will need to be able to design, develop, deploy and operate event driven solutions, in cloud native styles.

-* Microservices -  Provide the loosely coupled application architecture which enables deployment in highly distributed patters for Resilience, Agility and Scale.
+While event driven architectures and reactive programming models are not new concepts, the move to Cloud Native architectures with Microservices, Container based workloads and "server-less" computing allow us to revisit event driven approaches in this Cloud Native context.
+Indeed we could think of event driven as extending the Resilience, Agility and Scale characteristics of "Cloud Native" to also be Reactive and Responsive.
+Two aspects of a cloud-native architecture are essential to developing an event driven architecture:

-* Cloud Native platforms with Containers and "Server-less deployments"  - Provide the application platform and tools which realize the Resilience Agility and Scale promise of the microservices architectures.
+* Microservices -  These provide the loosely coupled application architecture which enables deployment in highly distributed patterns for Resilience, Agility and Scale.
-* Event services -  Realizing an Event Driven Architecture (EDA) provides the means to be Reactive and Responsive.
+* Cloud Native platforms with Containers and "Server-less deployments"  - These provide the application platform and tools which realize the Resilience, Agility and Scale promise of the microservices architectures.

-Thinking in this way allows us to simplify the concept of the Event Driven Architecture to be about providing the  essential event capabilities to the Cloud Native Platform.
+An Event Driven Architecture should provide the following essential event capabilities to the Cloud Native Platform.

 * Being able to communicate and persist events.
 * Being able to take direct action on events.
 * Processing event streams to derive real time insight/intelligence.
 * Providing communication for event driven microservices.

 This repository represents the root of related content about the Cloud Native Event Driven Architecture.
 It provides guidance  for how to approach the design of event driven solutions, introduces the Cloud Native Event Driven reference architecture  and provides reusable coding assets for implementation in a cloud native environment.

 ## Table of Contents